Azure/Azure-Sentinel/Tools/Sample Code/AzureSentinel-ManagementAPICsharp/README.md

         "classificationComment": "",
         "classificationReason": ""

 3. Actions: To select a playbook for an analytic rule, you can either use Option 1 (Create Action) or option 9 (Create Alert rule) in the menu.
-Open your **ActionPayload.json** file in **templates** folder and ill in values of these fields:
+Open your **ActionPayload.json** file in **Templates** folder and fill in values of these fields:
     1. **triggerUri**: Callback URL for your playbook trigger.
 To get this URL, make a POST request to [WorkflowTrigger CallbackUrl](https://docs.microsoft.com/rest/api/logic/workflowtriggers/listcallbackurl).
 You can easily obtain the value using this [code-try](https://docs.microsoft.com/rest/api/logic/workflowtriggers/listcallbackurl#code-try-0).
 The **value** field in the response should be the URL.
     2. **logicAppResourceId**: Azure ARM resource ID of your logic app.
 Fill in the Subscription Id, Resource Group Name, and Playbook Name in the value.